caspervonb/experimental-nats/README.md

 Be **very** deliberate with ownership semantics.

+### No clear error semantics

+We're a bit all over the place with errors in the current crate, it's not bad but it could perhaps be better.

+##### Proposal

+Careful consideration when adding new error conditions.

 ## Design

 The design is up for debate but a few notable runtime agnostic semantics and